-The Royal Society of Queensland is the oldest scientific institution in Queensland.
-It is successor to the Philosophical Society of Queensland, founded in 1859, the year when Queensland was proclaimed a separate colony.
-It issued the ﬁrst of its annual Proceedings in 1884 and was granted royal patronage in 1885.
+The Royal Society of Queensland is the senior scientiﬁc institution in the State.
+It traces its ancestry to the Royal Society of London (founded in 1660).
+It issued the ﬁrst of its annual Proceedings in 1884.

-The Society seeks to increase awareness of natural sciences in Queensland.
-It encourages original research and policy formulation relevant to the natural sciences and publication of the findings.
-The Society provides a means for both scientists and lay people to involve themselves in the progress of science.
+The Society seeks to increase awareness of and respect for the sciences in Queensland.
+It encourages original research and the application of scientiﬁc knowledge and method to policy-making and decision-making.
+The Society provides a forum for scientists and lay people to involve themselves in the progress of science in society.

 The Society advocates on behalf of science and scientists but is not politically aligned.
 Its main contemporary activities are networking between scientists, government and the community; holding seminars crossing disciplinary and sectoral silos; and publishing the Proceedings.

 The Governor of Queensland His Excellency The Honourable Paul de Jersey AC has agreed to be Patron for the duration of his term of ofﬁce.

 Member Kerensa McCallie, Manager, Conservation Programs with Wildmob, has announced the inaugural Festival, featuring guided bushwalks, birding excursions and social events.